 The decision on which muzzles should your dog wear will depend entirely on the situation.
 Different muzzles serve different purposes and have different functions.
 There are different types of dog muzzles:

 Police dog muzzle is the type of muzzle used by police officers for training police dogs.
 The muzzle is known for its remarkable strength and safety.
 It is made of soft leather that is helpful to protect the dog’s mouth when they are in training.
-If you choose for police dog muzzle, be sure to choose the basket-style design so the dog can breathe easily.
+If you opt for a police dog muzzle, be sure to choose the basket-style design so the dog can breathe easily.

 The basket-design muzzle is made for a physically active dog who is going to running, swimming or playing.
 The design allows the dog to breathe, pant, and drink easily and allows you to give him treats.

-There are three different types of basket muzzles available: plastic basket muzzle, metal basket muzzle, and rubber basket muzzle.
+There are three different types of basket muzzles available: plastic basket muzzle, the metal basket muzzle, and rubber basket muzzle.

-This is the most basic and the cheapest muzzle.
+This is the most basic and cheapest muzzle.
 I won’t recommend this type of muzzle for Pitbull as the dog can shatter the muzzle easily.

 Metal basket muzzle is the best protection for an aggressive dog.
 It is sturdier than the plastic one, your Pitbull won’t be able to easily break it.
 The downside, the metal will freeze or heat up in extreme weather, and also it can be a tool for your dog to hurt another person or dog just by banging his mouth.

 Unless your vet recommends metal basket muzzle, I would recommend rubber basket muzzle for your Pitbull.
 The rubber material is more durable than plastic but won’t heat up or freeze like metal.
-And it is safer than the metal because when your dog hits another person or dog, the rubber muzzle will provide soft impact and prevent your dog from hurting them.
+And it is safer than the metal because when your dog hits another person or dog, the rubber muzzle will provide a soft impact and prevent your dog from hurting them.

-Jafco dog muzzle is made by JAFCO, a dog muzzle specialized company started in 1974.
-This type of muzzle is made of durable plastic and provide a better design and material compared with the plastic design – so good that many competitors have tried to imitate the design.
+Jafco dog muzzle is made by JAFCO, a dog muzzle specialized company that started in 1974.
+This type of muzzle is made of durable plastic and provide better design and material compared with the plastic design – so good that many competitors have tried to imitate the design.